Fergus Craig: Career

 In 2012, he joined the cast of The Amazing World of Gumball as the character Sussie.

+Craig appeared in Disney+ historical drama series A Thousand Blows, and in 2025 was cast as Mr Hurst in Jane Austen spin-off television series The Other Bennet Sister, an adaptation of the book by Janice Hadlow.

 In 2014, Craig published a spoof advice guide, called "Tips For Actors", and in 2021 it was announced that Craig would publish his first novel, entitled Once Upon a Crime.

-In 2020, Craig created a series of spoof extracts from a crime novel written by the character of Martin Fishback featuring the character of Detective Roger Le Carre.
-These have spawned two full-length novels, plus a pilot for a sitcom.
+In 2020, Craig had created a series of spoof extracts from a crime novel written by the character of Martin Fishback featuring the character of Detective Roger Le Carre.
+These have spawned two full-length spoof crime novels, plus a pilot for a sitcom.
+In 2023, his novel Murder at Crime Manor was nominated for the Bollinger Everyman Wodehouse Prize.
+In 2026, his comedic cosy crime novel I’m Not The Only Murderer In My Retirement Home was published.